-We report an accurate computational study of the role of water in transfer hydrogenation of formaldehyde with a ruthenium-based
+- Understanding the role of water in aqueous ruthenium-catalyzed transfer hydrogenation of ketones

 - 13 | 15